pavliha/aptforge/README.md

 `AWS_SECRET_ACCESS_KEY`

 ## Error Handling
-AptForge will log detailed error messages using logrus if it encounters any issues during the execution, such as failure to upload files, missing credentials, or invalid paths.
+AptForge uses Logrus for structured logging.
+Detailed error messages will be logged if the tool encounters any issues during execution, such as failure to upload files, missing credentials, or invalid paths.

 ## Contributing
 All contributions are welcome!
 Follow these steps to contribute to AptForge: